kristapsdz/lowdown/index.md

 There are some known issues, mostly in PDF (**-Tms** and **-Tman**) output.

-Foremost, there needs to be logic to handle when a link is the first or last component of a font change.
+- There needs to be logic to handle when a link is the first or last component of a font change.
 For example, \*\[foo\](...)\* will put the font markers on different lines.

+- Footnotes in **-Tms** with groff extensions should use pdfmark to link to and from the definition.

-In all modes, the "smartypants" formatting should be embedded in document output --- not in a separate step as implemented in the original sources.
+- In all modes, the "smartypants" formatting should be embedded in document output --- not in a separate step as implemented in the original sources.

-Lastly, I'd like a full reference of the Markdown language accepted as a manpage.
+- I'd like a full reference of the Markdown language accepted as a manpage.
 Markdown is incredibly inconsistent, so a simple, readable document would be very helpful.